idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 CafeTran memories do not only store segments.
 They can also store fragments and be used as Termbases.
 Fragments or subsegments are parts of segments and phrases.
 They can consist of one or more terms (which in turn can consist of one or more words).
 In such a case, using a Memory for storing both segments and fragments (see TM options above) can be all you need.
 You can also set up a separate Memory meant to store fragments only.

 Another way of tackling terminology is to use Glossaries.
 In CafeTran, Glossaries are simple tab-delimited text files for storing terms.
+CafeTran supports many features, such as synonyms, regular expressions, non-translatables, and multilingual glossaries.

 Both approaches have their advantages and disadvantages, fervent adepts and detractors.